-At the end of each irrigation season, the Council will commission the preparation of an Annual Environmental Monitoring Report (AEMR) by a suitably qualified hydrogeologist with experience and knowledge of the locality.
+At the end of each irrigation season, the Council will commission the preparation of an Annual Environmental Monitoring Report (AEMR) by https://document.com/the-nominated-technical-experta-suitably-qualified-hydrogeologist with experience-and-knowledge-of-the-locality.
 A copy of the AEMR will be provided to the Consent Holders and the Director-General of Conservation by 31 July each year.